Neil Johnson (cricketer): 1999 World Cup campaign

 Johnson made a name for himself during the 1999 Cricket World Cup campaign, ending as the leading run-scorer as well as the leading wicket-taker for Zimbabwe during the tournament.
 He scored 367 runs at an average of 52.42 and took 12 wickets at an average of 19.41 in eight matches, where he opened both the batting and bowling.
 His tally of 367 runs in the 1999 World Cup was the most runs scored by a Zimbabwean in a single World Cup until his record was surpassed by Brendan Taylor during the 2015 tournament.

 He was also influential in Zimbabwe's qualification to the Super Six stage of the 1999 World Cup, winning three Man-of-the-Match awards during the tournament.
-One of those awards came in his side's surprise victory over eventual semi-finalists South Africa.
+One of those awards came in his team's surprise victory over eventual semi-finalists South Africa.
 Opening the batting, he top-scored with 76 before dismissing Gary Kirsten with the first ball of the South African chase.
 He then dismissed Jacques Kallis for a duck and finished with 3 for 27.

 In the same tournament, he took 2/43 before making an unbeaten 132 against eventual champions Australia at Lord's in a losing cause.
 During his innings, he hit Shane Warne for four boundaries, adding 114 runs for the second wicket with Murray Goodwin.